CallaRudolph/DeathStar/README.md

 ## Configuration/Dependencies

-_The app will use PHPunit,  Silex, and Twig._
+_The app will use PHPUnit,  Silex, and Twig._

 ## Setup/Installation

 * Open GitHub site on your browser: https://github.com/GStewartN/DeathStar
 * Select the dropdown (green box) "Clone or download"
 * Copy the link for the GitHub repository
-* Open Terminal on your computer
-* In Terminal, perform the following steps:
+* Open Terminal on your computer and perform the following steps:
 ````
   $ cd desktop
   $ git clone <paste repository link>